-Located in Victoria's south west, the Colac Otway Shire is diverse, with volcanic lakes, craters and plains in the north, the hinterland forests of the Otway Ranges and the Great Ocean Road coastline.
+Located in Victoria’s south west, Colac Otway Shire is diverse with volcanic lakes, craters and plains in the north, the hinterland forests of the Otway Ranges and the Great Ocean Road coastline.

-The main industries are dairy, beef, sheep, crops, specified pastures, horticulture and organic farming; timber, manufacturing and service, construction, retail and wholesale.
+Diverse industries include dairy, beef, sheep, crops, specified pastures, horticulture and organic farming; timber, manufacturing and service, construction and retail.

 Colac Otway is part of the Large Shire council grouping and can be compared with similar councils.
 More information on council groupings can be found here.